Elevated Brownies Recipe | Download for FREE!

 Table of Contents

-Let’s face it: no one plans to get too high.
 Unfortunately, most people have gotten too high at one point or the other — albeit for different reasons.
 For some, it could have been their first time trying out an edible, which kicked in only hours later, while others tried out a potent strain that knocked them off their feet.
-If you are here searching for what to do when you get too high, it is likely because you’re worried about past experiences or what’ll happen if you consume too much.
-Don’t panic: you are about to find out exactly what to do to feel better.

-Is it Possible to Get Too High?
+Is it Possible to Get Too High With Cannabis?

-Yes.
-It is entirely possible to get too high.
-However, there is no need to panic because no one has ever died from getting too high.
+However, there is no need to panic too much because no one has ever died from getting too high.
 All you need to know at this point is what would make this temporary feeling pass.

 If you can, the best thing is to avoid getting too high in the first place.
 And to ensure this never happens, you need to understand your body and how it reacts to different weed products.
-However, we know that this isn’t as easy as it sounds, but treading with caution when taking weed, especially a new product, helps.

-Again, the best way to avoid these unpleasant experiences is to pace yourself.
-Starting with a super-low dose and being patient is the ideal way of enjoying yourself and your cannabis products.
 Simply put, don’t rush it!
 Cannabis takes some time to work.
 But, hey, we’ll talk about all of this in more detail later.

 1. Increased heart rate: Marijuana use can cause an increased heart rate, which can lead to feelings of anxiety and panic.